-Summer looks different this year with the COVID-19 pandemic keeping many closer to home.
-For some, taking a dip in their pool or soaking in a hot tub sounds like a wonderful break.
-But a new report from the U.S. Consumer Product Safety Commission encourages parents to remain alert near water because the number of children under 15 dying by drowning has been increasing.
 Drowning remains the leading cause of accidental death in children under 4.
+And a report from the U.S. Consumer Product Safety Commission encourages parents to remain alert near water because the number of children under 15 dying by drowning has been increasing.

 On average, 379 spa or pool-related deaths occur each year with 395 pool- or spa-related deaths occurring in 2017, according to the new report.
 A vast majority, 71%, of these drownings occur at a family, neighbor or friend's pool.
 Most drownings, 75%, involved children under 5 and a lack of supervision played a role 56% of them.
 From 2017 to 2019 there were 6,700 pool or spa-related emergency room injuries related to non-fatal drowning.